-An eligible borrower must be a customer of a primary dealer and must have executed a customer agreement authorizing the primary dealer, among other things, to execute the MLSAas agent for the borrower and to perform all actions required on their behalf.
+An eligible borrower must be a customer of a primary dealer and must have executed a customer agreement authorizing the primary dealer, among other things, to execute the MLSA as agent for the borrower and to perform all actions required on their behalf.
 The MLSA provides further details on the requirements that apply to the entities seeking to borrow from the New York Fed under the TALF.

-Will there be a separate facility for each ABS asset class?
+Will there be a separate lending facility for each ABS asset class?

-No. Borrowers with eligible ABS of all asset types will receive loans from the same facility.
+No. Borrowers with eligible ABS of all asset types will receive loans from the same TALF facility.
+However, non-mortgage-backed ABS and CMBS will have separate subscription dates.